mica-web/mica-web.github.io/collections/_learn/03_workflows/branching.md

 <span class="emoji">🤔</span> That was a lotta words and all of them may not yet make sense.
 Let's walk through the process step by step.

 {: .callout }
 <span class="emoji">💡</span> While there are references to specific commands in the following text, this is just informational at this point.
-You are **not** meant to be following along and running these commands.
+You are _not_ meant to be following along and running these commands.

 ## Step 1
-To create a copy of the master branch to work from, type `git checkout -b new-branch` in your Glitch Console and press **Enter**.
+To create a copy of the master branch to work from, type `git checkout -b new-branch` in your Glitch Console and press <kbd>Enter</kbd>.

 {: .text-center }
 ![]({{ ip | append: 'branching01.png' }})

 This command does a couple of things:
-1. It creates a copy of the **master** branch named **new-branch**.
+1. It creates a copy of the <b>master</b> branch named <b>new-branch</b>.
 This copy includes all your commits to date.
-1. It switches your working branch from **master** to **new-branch**.
+1. It switches your working branch from <b>master</b> to <b>new-branch</b>.

 {: .callout }
-The name **new-branch** is for demonstration purposes only.
+The name <b>new-branch</b> is for demonstration purposes only.
 Usually, you would want to name your branch something related to what changes you plan on making to your project. **Branch names should be all lowercase and cannot have spaces in them.**

 You can view the effects of this by typing `git branch` in the console; the output will be a list of your current branches with an asterisk marking the branch you're currently working on.